becodeorg/the-start-up-makeEasy/README.md

     * content of the page
     * git conflict
     * choose colors
-    * Find the right image
+    * Find the right image(Images can represent your company)